RosettaCommons/documentation/IterativeHybridize.md

 ## Running the IterativeHybridize protocol

 Step 0.
-Generate "relatively" diverse models (i.e. share same topology but not too close)
-- This is not part of this documentation since there could be various methods for doing this
+Generate "relatively" diverse models (i.e. share same topology but not too close) : not part of this documentation since there could be various methods for doing this

 Step 1. iterate below process N times (typically n~50)
 - Select Parents among structure pool